 - 1.2 The Local Government Act 2003, and supporting regulations, require the County Council to have regard to the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential Indicators for the next three years to ensure that the County Council's capital investment plans are affordable, prudent and sustainable. - 1.3 The Act also requires the County Council to set out its Annual Treasury Management Strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act) which sets out the County Council's policies for managing its investments and for giving priority to the security and liquidity of those investments.
-For practical purposes these two strategies are combined in this document. - 1.4 This Strategy document for 2017/18 therefore covers the following - treasury limits in force which will limit the treasury risk and activities of the County Council (Section 2) - Prudential indicators (Section 3) - current treasury position (Section 4) - borrowing requirement and borrowing limits (Section 5) - borrowing policy (Section 6) - prospects for interest rates (Section 7) - borrowing strategy (Section 8) - capping of capital financing costs (Section 9) - review of long term debt and debt rescheduling (Section 10) - minimum revenue provision policy (Section 11)
+For practical purposes these two strategies are combined in this document. - 1.4 This Strategy document for 2018/19 therefore covers the following - treasury limits in force which will limit the treasury risk and activities of the County Council (Section 2) - Prudential indicators (Section 3) - current treasury position (Section 4) - borrowing requirement and borrowing limits (Section 5) - borrowing policy (Section 6) - prospects for interest rates (Section 7) - borrowing strategy (Section 8) - capping of capital financing costs (Section 9) - review of long term debt and debt rescheduling (Section 10) - minimum revenue provision policy (Section 11)

 - annual investment strategy (Section 12) - other treasury management issues (Section 13) - arrangements for monitoring/reporting to Members (Section 14) - specified investments (Schedule A) - non-specified investments (Schedule B) - approved lending list (Schedule C) - approved countries for investments (Schedule D) - 1.5 It is a statutory requirement under Section 33 of the Local Government Finance Act 1992, for the County Council to produce a balanced Annual Revenue Budget.
 In particular, Section 32 requires a local authority to calculate its Budget requirement for each financial year to include the revenue costs that flow from capital financing decisions.
-This means that increases in capital expenditure must be limited to a level whereby additional charges to the Revenue Budget arising from:- - (a) increases in interest and principal charges caused by increased borrowing to finance additional capital expenditure, and/or; - (b) any increases in running costs from new capital projects - are affordable within the projected revenue income of the County Council for the foreseeable future. - 1.6 These issues are addressed and the necessary assurances provided by the Section 151 officer (the Corporate Director Strategic Resources) in the 2017/18 Revenue Budget and Medium Term Financial Strategy report considered separately by the Executive on 31 January 2017 and approved by the County Council on 15 February 2017. - 1.7 This Strategy document was approved by the County Council on 15 February 2017.
+This means that increases in capital expenditure must be limited to a level whereby additional charges to the Revenue Budget arising from:- - (a) increases in interest and principal charges caused by increased borrowing to finance additional capital expenditure, and/or; - (b) any increases in running costs from new capital projects - are affordable within the projected revenue income of the County Council for the foreseeable future. - 1.6 These issues are addressed and the necessary assurances provided by the Section 151 officer (the Corporate Director Strategic Resources) in the 2018/19 Revenue Budget and Medium Term Financial Strategy report considered separately by the Executive on 30 January 2018 and approved by the County Council on 21 February 2018. - 1.7 The Annual Treasury Management and Investment Strategy was approved by the County Council on 21 February 2018.

-2.0 TREASURY LIMITS FOR 2017/18 TO 2019/20
+2.0 TREASURY LIMITS FOR 2018/19 TO 2020/21